xrdocs/cloud-scale-networking/_tutorials/Understanding-ncs5500-jericho-plus-systems.md

 ## S01E06 Introduction of the Jericho+ based platforms and impact on the scale

-_This article has been edited in June 2018 to fix an error in the 6.3.2 behaviour._
+_This article has been edited in June 2018 to fix an error on the 6.3.2 behaviour._

 ### Previously on "Understanding NCS5500 Resources"